 Analyst – Northeast Asia, South Asia

-Sean Creehan is an analyst in the Country Analysis Unit within the Financial Institution Supervision and Credit (FISC) Group at the Federal Reserve Bank of San Francisco.
+Sean Creehan is an analyst in the Country Analysis Unit within the Supervision + Credit (S+C) Group at the Federal Reserve Bank of San Francisco.
 In that capacity, he conducts research into Asian financial and economic issues and produces analyses of Asian foreign banking organizations.
 In addition, he monitors financial, regulatory, and economic developments in Asia with a special focus on Northeast Asia and South Asia.
 His research interests include financial inclusion, cross-border capital flows, and financial technology.

 Before joining the Federal Reserve, Mr. Creehan worked as a management and strategy consultant advising clients on their investing and operating activities in Asia.
 His work has been published in academic and popular publications, including The Atlantic, Forbes, the Asian Development Bank Institute, and the Harvard International Review.